BTEC Digital Music Production (Extended Certificate)Edexcel (2 Years)

 Methods & Patterns of Assessment

-You will be assessed through the completion of a series of assignments.
+You will be assessed through the completion of a series of coursework assignments and an external assessment that will be set and marked by the exam board.
 The course has a strong practical element, therefore most of the coursework tasks will be practical in nature.
 Written work will support detailed understanding of technical concepts and terminology.
-In common with all BTECs, some assessment will be externally set and marked.

 Where Could It Take Me?